by Luke Edwards

 Finish: St. Gwenfaen’s Church Rhoscolyn

 This is one of my favourite coastal walks because it is so varied, and as well as the spectacular Anglesey coast, it includes some lesser-known paths and sheltered inland habitats.
+The Anglesey Coastal path is one of our favourite free things to do in North Wales.
 This walk is not well known, unlike the Rhoscolyn headland walk with its world-famous geology (though if you like a longer walk you can join the two together).

 This walk is ideal for those who dislike a steep climb as it is fairly level and there is a fabulous surprise view if you take the walk in the direction recommended.